jpmckinney/open_source_canada/docs/cdngovrepos.md

 **Is a Canadian government's repositories not being tweeted?
 [Create an issue on GitHub](https://github.com/jpmckinney/open_source_canada/issues/new) or [contact James McKinney](mailto:james@slashpoundbang.com).**

-You may also want to add that government's GitHub organization to [GitHub's government community](https://government.github.com/community/#canada) by following [these instructions](https://government.github.com/community/#add-an-organization-to-the-list).
+Please also add missing government GitHub organizations to the [GitHub government community](https://government.github.com/community/#canada) by [following these instructions](https://government.github.com/community/#add-an-organization-to-the-list).

 The following documentation describes how to: